Journey to Pascha

 Closing Prayer

-Spend 2 minutes having students memorize these verses, and use them as a closing prayer.
+Spend a few minutes having students memorize these verses, and use them as a closing prayer.

 Blessed is He that comes in the name of the Lord.
 God is the Lord, and has revealed Himself to us.